MunifTanjim/minimo/exampleSite/content/docs/comments-support.md

 slug: comments-support
 comments: true
 toc: true
-deprecated: true
 ---
-Minimo has support for comments baked into it.
+Engimo has support for comments baked into it.

 ## Enable/Disable Comments